Fentanyl Detox Methods

 - Noticing certain periods where the individual seems sick (withdrawal)

-Understanding and having the ability to identify these signs can save an individuals’ life.
+Understanding and having the ability to identify these signs can save an individual’s life.
 The risk of overdose on fentanyl is incredibly high, and receiving help as soon as possible reduces those risks.

-Risks of Overdose on Fentanyl
+The Risk of Overdose from Fentanyl

-On the east coast and in the Midwest, fentanyl is primarily found in bags of powder mixed in with heroin.
+On the East Coast and in the Midwest, fentanyl is primarily found in bags of powder mixed in with heroin.
 Lately, drugs seized by law enforcement officials actually contained little to no heroin at all.

-The west coast has a more insidious problem when it comes to fentanyl.
+The West Coast has a more insidious problem when it comes to fentanyl.
 Pills marketed as oxycodone, hydrocodone, and other pain relievers, are actually pressed forms of pure fentanyl.

 Illegal manufacturers buy their own dyes and pill presses and create counterfeit pills.
 These pills have led to record numbers of overdoses in California as well.